-At the GS Center, you can access various resources, such as chatting with the student staff members, reading books and magazines, and attending and participating in events and workshops.
-You can also utilize our counseling services provided by our Gender and Sexuality Specialty Staff to address issues related to and stemming from gender and sexuality.
+At the GS Center, you can access various resources, such as chatting with the student staff members, reading books and magazines, and participating in events and workshops.
+You can also utilize counseling services provided by our specialized gender and sexuality counselors to address issues related to gender and sexuality.
 Your privacy will be protected.
-As needed, we can also make referrals to and collaborate with programs and agencies on-and-off-campus.
+As needed, we can also make referrals to and collaborate with programs and agencies on and off campus.